Specialized GIScience training and skills: How does that relate to the job market?

-Kuuipo Walsh is the Undergraduate and Graduate Adviser, and well as the Online Grad Certificate Adviser.
-To request an appointment with the GIScience certificate adviser, please send an email to Kuuipo Walsh at firstname.lastname@example.org requesting an appointment.
-Your email should include the following information:
+Kuuipo Walsh is the Undergraduate and Graduate Certificate Adviser.
+To request an appointment with the GIScience certificate adviser, please select a day and time at https://beav.es/oTc .
+All hours are Pacific Time.

 How long has the certificate program been operational?